 A4 Player Responsibilities- Players are expected to verify registration data and seat assignments, protect their hands, make their intentions clear, follow the action, act in turn, defend their right to act, keep cards visible, keep chips correctly stacked, remain at the table with a live hand, speak up if they see a mistake being made, transfer tables promptly, follow one player to a hand, know and comply with the rules, follow proper etiquette, and generally contribute to an orderly tournament.

-A5 Official Terminology of Tournament Poker- Official betting terms are simple, unmistakable, time-honored declarations like: bet, raise, call, fold, check, all-in, pot (in pot-limit only), and complete.
+A5 Official Terminology of Tournament Poker- Official betting terms are simple, unmistakable, time-honored declarations like: bet, raise, call, fold, check, all-in.
 Regional terms may also meet this standard.
 The use of non-standard language is at player’s risk because it may result in a ruling other than what the player intended.
 It is the responsibility of players to make their intentions clear.
 See also Rules H4 & H13.

 A6 Electronic Devices and Communication- Players may not talk on the phone whilst at the table, you must move at least a tables length away from your table to talk on the phone, ensuring you do not interfere with another table in play.
 Use of electronic devices is permitted (for example tweeting, texting) where a player is not in the hand and this does not interfere with play.
 Devices must not rest on the playing surface or rail.
 TNPL reserves the right to deny use of devices or any other object or apparel where appropriate (See also Rule K1)

 A7 Official Language– The English-only rule will be enforced in the United Kingdom during play; In Wales and Scotland the use of the Native Gaelic language shall be permitted where appropriate.
 Regional and National events will use the English-Only rule.